mattmhersh/AI-Training/work-log.md

 - $env:RUNPOD_API_TOKEN = "your_actual_token_here"
 - This is how you set the environment variable in Powershell
 - To check the environment variable in powershell run this command: Write-Output $env:RUNPOD_API_TOKEN or echo $env:RUNPOD_API_TOKEN
+- Had an issue with the Github Action File.
+Took a few iterations to get it working.

 ### Notes & Decisions
 - Here is the docker image I used that worked: docker.io/matthersh/runpod-hello-world
+- Just started adding CI and CD Pipeline using Github Actions